 X. Minimum Standard

-This Code of Conduct is intended to outline a minimum set of standards expected of Federation members.
+This Code of Conduct is intended to outline a minimum set of standards expected of Federation members, employees, and contractors.
 It sets forth the spirit that the Federation expects of all of its participants toward each other and toward those who work with the Federation at all of its levels.
-It is intended to be interpreted broadly to instill a respectful, cooperative, and welcoming spirit in members and in the activities of the Federation.
+It is intended to be interpreted broadly to instill a respectful, cooperative, and welcoming spirit within members, employees, and contractors and in the activities of the Federation.

-Note: The Board of Directors of the National Federation of the Blind unanimously adopted this Code of Conduct on January 26, 2018.
+Note: The Board of Directors of the National Federation of the Blind unanimously adopted this revised Code of Conduct on December 5, 2020.
 In adopting this Code, the Board expressed its clear intent that this Code shall be reviewed annually or at any other time as necessary.